diegopq/CountryCodePicker/README.md

 | comparator                | Comparator<CountryCode>   | use this to sort the countries in the selection dialog                   |
 | hideSearch                | bool                      | if true the search feature will be disabled                              |

-## Contributions

-Contributions of any kind are more than welcome!
-Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.